-Pseudomonas aeruginosa, a formidable bacterial pathogen, wreaks havoc through a spectrum of chronic and acute infections, including vaginal and urinary tract infections and dysbiosis.
-Bacterial vaginosis may include P. aeruginosa as a pathogenic player.
+Pseudomonas aeruginosa, a formidable bacterial pathogen, wreaks havoc through a spectrum of chronic and acute infections, including, less commonly, vaginal and urinary tract infections.
+It is not a typical cause of bacterial vaginosis, which is driven mainly by anaerobes, but it can occasionally be involved in vaginal infections.

 P. aeruginosa‘s notoriety escalates in individuals grappling with underlying conditions such as severe burns, cancer, cystic fibrosis, and hospital-acquired infections, often culminating in alarmingly high rates of poor outcomes.